 The nest step is do all the necessary paperwork the lenders will need about my business, then re-ignite talks with a recommended mortgage advisor, see what we can borrow, then go hunting.

-I’m confident we could either have moved in by the end of the year, or have done whatever needs to be done to buy a new house, because new houses come with certain financial benefits for first time buyers in the UK.3
+I’m confident we could either have moved in by the end of the year, or have done whatever needs to be done to buy a new house, because new houses come with certain financial benefit for first time buyers in the UK.

 Remember this post from December asking what to do with it?
 I still have no idea.
 It costs nothing to keep it running, so I’ll let it sit until I have a better idea, or the inclination to do something.